onflow/fcl-js/packages/fcl/README.md

 Our application is complete!

 To deploy your app, you'll need to modify your configuration.
-Once the Flow network is live you'l be able obtain keys to use to authorize with  Flow's Access nodes
+Once the Flow Mainnet is live you'll be able to obtain an production Access Node API url and API Key.
+More on this soon!

 ```jsx
 if(process.env.NODE_ENV === 'development') {